thackl/gggenomes/README.md

 [ggraph](https://github.com/thomasp85/ggraph) package to wrap everything in a tidy-ish structure.

-## A typical use case comparing some viral genomes
+## A typical use case comparing a few viral genomes

 ![](EMALEs.png)